mpfl/nudis/contributing.md

 # {{ page.title }}

 I welcome contributions but have not yet worked out the best way to accept them.
+At this stage, a GitHub account is required.

 ## Code of Conduct